AestasBritannia/Hydro-Br-leur/README.md

 # Others:
 The module is compatible with A-SOUL Games Optimization and Scene 6/7.

-Supports 2712x1220 resolution point-to-point rendering in Genshin Impact.
+Supports 2400x1080 resolution rendering in Genshin Impact (removed 2712x1220 since it's useless).
 You need to enable the high-quality option in MIUI Game Turbo.

 Use 864p resolution instead of 728p as original preset for Genshin Impact.